hhshacks/speech_recognition_workshop/README.md

 Now that we're all done with the HTML and CSS, it's time to move on to the magic: the Javascript part that makes all the speech recognition work!

 # Javascript
 1. We'll be using a built-in Chrome API to do the speech recognition.
-In order to call it, put this at the top of your Javascript file:
+In order to call it, put this at the top of your script.js file:
 ```
 var SpeechRecognition = SpeechRecognition || webkitSpeechRecognition
 var SpeechGrammarList = SpeechGrammarList || webkitSpeechGrammarList